AdrianoGratani/Pac-Man-for-Desktop/README.md

 - Ghost are aggressive , but they can get scared, if Pacman eats the bonus. by default, the `this.scared` property has its fallback set to `false`.
 - AI OF THE GHOST:
 - Ghost are not controlled by human player.
 Still, they move, they avoid the walls, they have to change direction. each ghost has its own 'memory' of the previous directions and where he comes from. `this.prevCollisions` is set to an empty array.
-This is the most difficult part of the game, it will discussed further in this file.
+This is the most difficult part of the game, it will discussed further in this file once we get a solid understanding of the whole logic of animations etc..

+  The draw() method for the Ghost:
+  - to draw a shape (a shape, not a sprite Image), using Canvas, we need to implement some context methods.
+First the .beginPath() method:
+  - then, we want the Ghost to be round, so we use the context.arc() method, which takes arguments for rendering positions on both axis, radius degree, starting drawing degree and finishing degree.
+  - we use .fillStyle() method to color the Ghost.
+But we want to check if the Ghost is scared or not.
+Based on the value stored by `this` in the `scared` property, we decide which color has to be assigned.
+That's why the .fillStyle is set to a ES6 ternary operator based on `this.scared`.